h-be/phloem/README.md

       * `CLIENT_SECRET` - Found in "manage apps" settings in Miro
       * `ACCESS_TOKEN` - API access token from Miro
       * `BOARD_ID` - ID of Miro board
+      * `FRAMES` - Defines which repos link to which frames.
+Each key-value pair consists of a repo name and the Miro Widget ID of the frame that issues from that repo should appear inside.
+To find the Widget ID of a frame, right-click on it in Miro and select "Copy link".
+The link will look like `https﻿://miro.com/app/board/i9E_keXrQeL=/?moveToWidget=2238459382770409338`.
+The number at the end, `2238459382770409338`, is the Widget ID.

   [comment]: # (Watch out!, there's a non-breaking zero-width space character in the URL in the last line of the code block above, between the 's' and ':')